MuhammadWildanJamil/MuhammadWildanJamil/README.md

 I'm Muhammad Wildan Jamil, a dedicated professional in software development and design with 1 year of experience.
 My journey began with an interest in how technology can solve everyday problems, leading to my expertise in website development and UI/UX design.

-I pride myself on my ability to translate complex ideas into functional and beautiful solutions.
-I also possess skills in graphic design and video editing, with a year of experience as a social media admin.

 ---

 ## 🧠 My Focus Areas